Policy

 1a – Travelers may book vacation rental sites such as Airbnb or VRBO if:

-• the total cost per person is within per diem (divide the total cost of the vacation rental by the number of travelers and number of days to check if it’s within per diem); and
+- the total cost per person is within per diem (divide the total cost of the vacation rental, including cleaning and other fees, by the number of travelers and number of days to check if it’s within per diem); and

 1b – Travelers may book directly with the vacation rental site.